Campaign For Change

 All of us are affected by policies (rules) and practices (ways of working) which shape the services and benefits that we all rely on.

 Many policies and practices are evident in legislation, regulations, codes of practice, other administrative guidelines and the policies of service providers.
 However, they are not always written down or otherwise made explicit.
 This is often the case in the delivery or administration of services.

-One of the aims of the CAB service is "to improve the policies and practices that affect people's lives" and this is what is known as "social policy work".
+One of the aims of the Citizens Advice service is "to improve the policies and practices that affect people's lives" and this is what is known as "social policy work".

 Personal Independence Payment: Fit for Purpose?